flochristos/flochristos/README.md

   <br>
   👨‍🎓 I'm a graduate of Computer Science from Ladoke Akintola University of Technology (LAUTECH)
   <br>
-  💻 I love Writing code, learning and building mobile, web and desktop apps no matter the challenge.
-I love solving problems 😊
+  💻 I love programming, learning and building mobile, web and desktop apps but frontend and backend.
+I love solving problems, it gives me pleasure 😊
   <br>
   📚 I’m currently focusing on flutter mobile, web and desktop development.
 I've built apps for companies and some are on both playstore and appstore.
   <br>